Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Project Proposal.md

 - Adjusting the minumum and maximum fan speed
 - Adjusting the minumum PWM duty cycle needed for the fan to turn on
 - Adjusting the minumum PWM duty cycle for the fan to continue running
 - The fan speed increasing and decreasing the transient timing factor

+5. The tool will have all of the necessary hardware needed to implement the three diagnostic modes.
+The measure of success
-5. Over 50% of the software will be programmed in C. For this to be successful GitHub will be used as a version control platform and it will be periodically used to determine the distribution of code.
+6. Over 50% of the software will be programmed in C. For this to be successful GitHub will be used as a version control platform and it will be periodically used to determine the distribution of code.
-6. The tool's design and implementation will not exceed $2000.
+7. The tool's design and implementation will not exceed $2000.
 For us to be successful we can not use more than $2000 for this project.
-7. The tool's PCB will be designed accordingly to the guidelines set in IPC-2221.
+8. The tool's PCB will be designed accordingly to the guidelines set in IPC-2221.
 For this to be successful we will use a manufacturer that will follow the IPC-2221 guidelines.
-8. The tool will follow the guidelines in IPC J-STD-001 for soldering the components.
+9. The tool will follow the guidelines in IPC J-STD-001 for soldering the components.
 A measure of success will be for there to be no shorts in any of the hand soldered connections.
-9. The tool will follow the guidelines set in IEC 61010-2-081.
+10. The tool will follow the guidelines set in IEC 61010-2-081.
 For this to be successful we will test the tool five times for shorts that could lead to the user being shocked.

 # Resources and Timeline